Kaushik-Puttaswamy/Walmart-Sales-Data-Ingestion-and-Transformation-in-BigQuery-using-Airflow/README.md

-# Walmart Sales Data Ingestion and UPSERT into BigQuery
+# Walmart Sales Data Ingestion and Transformation in BigQuery using Airflow